emmancabz/Project2/README.md

 - Checks if the user is enrolled at BCP and provides feedback based on their input.

 # How To Run
-1. Download or copy the 'Project2.java' file.
+1. Open the project in NetBeans.
-2. Open the file in your preferred Java editor (e.g., Notepad, VS Code).
+2. Open 'Project1.java' inside the 'project1' package.
-3. Compile the program: 'javac Project2.java'
-4. Run the program: 'java Project2'
+3. Run the program (Shift + F6 or click Run).

 # Author
 Emman Cabz